AriFordsham/GHCWiki/prelude710.md

   - From `Data.List`: all, and, any, concat, concatMap, elem, find, foldl, foldl', foldl1, foldr, foldr1, length, mapAccumL, mapAccumR, maximum, maximumBy, minimum, minimumBy, notElem, null, or, product, sum

 >
 > The generalised types are almost entirely backward compatible.
-However the `Foldable` class (in particular) has almost certainly not reached its final form, and is likely to evolve further.
+However the `Foldable` class (in particular) may evolve further.

 >
 > Note that this is a divergence from Haskell 2010, although for the most part code that compiles with Haskell 2010 continues to compile under this scheme.